DCC-EX/mkdocs-test/docs/products/ex-sensorcam/ex-sensor-manual.md

 ![ESP32 Wrover CAM Photo](/_static/images/ex-sensorcam/esp32-wrover-cam-photo.png)

-**Note:** While this manual primarily talks about the ESP32-CAM-MB, there is a similar tested alternative in the newer **ESP32 WROVER CAM** single board option.
+**Note:** While this manual primarily talks about the ESP32-CAM-MB, there is a similar tested and **recommended** alternative in the newer **ESP32 WROVER CAM** single board option requiring simpler wiring with the 38P expander board.
 For some further preliminary details refer to Section 7 Wiring, **Figure 6**.
 The software is identical for both CAMs.

 Dealing with video images involves complexities not normally associated with model railroading sensors.
 The sensorCAM is a complex device with a number of commands explicitly for setup and evaluation.
 In addition to these, several "output" commands can be used by a host to interrogate the "virtual sensor" output states.
 The initial setup can be somewhat involved and requires familiarity with most of the 25 commands discussed below.